anio-software/enkore-private.target-js-factory/README.md

 The translation from local path to global embed identifier is also embedded inside the final product.

 This allows the running environment to not have a SHA256 hashing algorithm (e.g. `window.crypto.sublte` is only available in secure contexts.)

+The hoisting of embeds has two runtime side-effects:

+1. A property on `globalThis` that stores all embeds, accessible via the global embed identifier.
+2. A function that "initializes" the global embed map; this is to make them read-only.